saner-decay-factors/saner-decay-factors.github.io/index.md

+## On the Influential Interactive Factors on Degrees of Design Decay: A Multi-Project Study

-## Replication Package - Table of Contents
+### Replication Package - Table of Contents

 The following table contains links to different parts of our replication package: